Australian Christian Lobby: Staff

 The company has a self-appointed board of management – board members are invited to join by existing board members.
 Board members are not elected by members.

 ACL is represented in each state with state directors operating out of each capital city.
 The Queensland state director is Wendy Francis and the Western Australian state director is Peter Abetz.

 In 2018, Shelton resigned from his ACL position to re-enter party politics, joining Cory Bernardi's Australian Conservatives as federal communications director.

-In 2023, the Board terminated the contract of CEO Martin Iles following a review of strategic direction.
+In 2023, the Board terminated the contract of CEO Martyn Iles.